-“Between the hippie movement of the late ‘60s and the feminist campaigns and rights movements, the tattoo industry saw itself in the midst of a rebirth of sorts”; resulting in an increase of customer base, visibility through tattooed celebrities (like Janis Joplin) and pop culture.
-During the 2000s, tattooing had yet another peak with the appearance of television shows such as “Inked” (2005) and “Miami Ink” (2008, starring Chris Garver, Ami James and friends), which gave us a look into the lives of tattooists and their studios—and improving social stigma.
+“Between the hippie movement of the late ‘60s and the feminist campaigns and rights movements, the tattoo industry saw itself in the midst of a rebirth of sorts”; increasing customer base, visibility through tattooed celebrities, and pop culture.
+During the 2000s, tattooing had yet another peak with the appearance of television shows such as “Inked” (2005) and “Miami Ink” (2008, starring Chris Garver and Ami James), which gave us a look into the world of tattooists—improving social stigma.

-With more legendary artists contributing to 21st-century history, Chris Garver is among them and one we are highlighting here, today.
+With more legendary artists contributing to 21st-century history, Chris Garver is among them and one we are highlighting here today.
 He became a professional tattooer in the late 1980s and has worked in New York City since the 1990s.
-Below, you can read our interview with Garver taking us back to that period of time when tattooing was banned by the Health Department.
+Below, you can read our interview with Garver taking us back to that period when the Health Department banned tattooing.

 Above: Legendary tattooist Chris Garver at the 15th International London Tattoo Convention.

 Garver at NY Adorned (a film still from the Viceland documentary).
 Photo © Garver.

 When you started working at New York Adorned, the shop already had an appreciation for “tattooing as art,” which wasn’t common in the 90s.
 Did working there help you become a better artist?